The digit exchanges in the rotational beta expansions of algebraic numbers: Introduction

 $({\rm{ii}})$ We have Then there exist effectively computable positive constants $C_{3}=C_{3}(\beta,\xi,B)$ and $C_{4}=C_{4}(\beta,\xi,B)$, depending only on $\beta,\xi$ and $B$, such that, for any integer $N$ with $N\ge C_{4}$,

-where $\Gamma(\bold{t}):=\{n\in \Z_{\ge0}\mid t_n\neq 0\}$ and $\lambda(\Gamma(\bold{t};N)):={\rm{Card}}([0,N]\cap \Gamma(\bold{t})).$ \end{theorem} We note that the theorem above is also applicable to general representations of algebraic real numbers $\xi$ by infinite series in base-$\beta$.
+where $\Gamma(\bold{t}):=\{n\in \Z_{\ge{{1}}}\mid t_n\neq 0\}$ and $\lambda(\Gamma(\bold{t};N)):={\rm{Card}}([{{1}},N]\cap \Gamma(\bold{t})).$ \end{theorem} We note that the theorem above is also applicable to general representations of algebraic real numbers $\xi$ by infinite series in base-$\beta$.

-It is natural to conjecture that an analogy of Theorem \ref{Kaneko 1} holds also for the number of digit exchanges.
-Consider the case where $\beta=b$ is a integer greater than 1.
+It is natural to conjecture that {{a counterpart}} of Theorem \ref{Kaneko 1} holds also for the number of digit exchanges {in beta expansion.} Consider the case where $\beta=b$ is a integer greater than 1.
 If the minimal polynomial of algebraic irrational $\xi$ satisfies certain assumptions, then it is known for any sufficiently large $N$ that $\gamma(\beta,\xi;N)\gg N^{1/d}$, where $d=[\Q(\xi):\Q]$ (see \cite{K1} and \cite{K2}).

-The main result of this article gives an analogy of Theorem \ref{Kaneko 1} for more general Pisot and Salem numbers $\beta$.
-Moreover, our method is also applicable to more general class of algebraic numbers, quasi-Pisot numbers and quasi-Salem numbers, which we define in Section 2.
-Note that our main result also gives new lower bounds for the number of nonzero digits in the case where $\beta$ is not a positive real number.
-We prove our main result in Section 3.
+The main results of this article give {{a counterpart}} of Theorem \ref{Kaneko 1} for more general Pisot and Salem numbers $\beta$.
+Moreover, our method is also applicable to a broader class of algebraic numbers, {{that we call}} quasi-Pisot numbers and quasi-Salem numbers, which we define in Section 2. {Thus, our main results also give} new lower bounds for the number of {digit exchanges and the number of} nonzero digits {of more general numerical representation.} {In fact,} we also consider asymptotic behaviour of the digits in negative beta expansion and {rotational beta} expansion in Section 3.
+We prove our {main results} in Section 4.